Arab League, Egypt back rebels in Libyan endgame

 The European Union said it was already planning for the post-Gaddafi administration of Libya following the rapid advance of rebel forces.

-(Reporting by Omar Fahmy Marwa Awad and Ali Abdelatti in Cairo; Writing by Marwa Awad; Editing by Andrew Heavens)
+(Reporting by Omar Fahmy and Marwa Awad in Cairo; Writing by Marwa Awad; Editing by Andrew Roche)